strazzere/Emacs-Smali/README.markdown

 ##INSTALL##
 ===
-Copy into your .emacs file in your home dir, if you don't have one, rename file to ~/.emacs Load up a .smali file and enjoy!
+Copy into your .emacs.d file in your home dir, if you don't have one, rename file to ~/.emacs.d Load up a .smali file and enjoy!

+An example of such code:

+    (add-to-list 'load-path "~/.emacs.d/includes")
+    ; load the smali/baksmali mode
+    (autoload 'smali-mode "smali-mode" "Major mode for editing and viewing smali issues" t) (setq auto-mode-alist (cons '(".smali$" . smali-mode) auto-mode-alist))

 ##NOTES##
 ===